mrkkrp/forma/README.md

   errors at the same time.

-* Use `optional` and `(<|>)` from `Control.Applicative` in your form definitions instead of ugly ad-hoc stuff (yes `digestive-functors`, I'm looking at you).
+* Use `optional` and `(<|>)` from `Control.Applicative` in your form definitions instead of ugly ad-hoc stuff.

-* When individual validation of fields is done, you get a chance to perform some actions and either decide that form submission has succeeded, or indeed perform additional checks that may depend on several form fields at once and signal a validation error assigned to a specific field(s).
-This constitute the “second level” of validation, so to speak.
+* Perform validation using several form fields at once.
+You choose which “sub-region” of your form a given check will have access to, see `withCheck`.

 ## Example of use